Nancy-Kolaski/Nancy-Kolaski.github.io/README.md

 <img src="assets/profile.jpeg" alt="About me" style="width: 400px; height: auto;">

 ##### I am a data analyst with a background in healthcare, inpatient therapy.
-My passion has always been in neurology since the brain uncovers the mysteries that define people/humanity.
+My passion has always been in neurology since the brain uncovers the mysteries that define people & humanity.
 I'm excited to branch into this new role with a focus of studying data to uncover mysteries in a different way, revealing truths of the world.

 ##### My curious nature has led me towards this career change with an eagerness to engage in the world of data analytics.
-I have completed my certification through CareerFoundry, and I'm excited to put my skills to work!.
+I have completed my certification through CareerFoundry, and I'm excited to put my skills to work!
 Scroll down to see my projects and skill set.